dfelinto/blender-manual/manual/sequencer/usage.rst

 or hover your mouse cursor over the Sequence workspace and press :kbd:`shift-A`.

-.. admonition:: Clips can be Huge
+.. note:: Clips can be Huge
-   :class: note

    A three minute quicktime .mov file can be 140Megs.
    Loading it, even over a high-speed LAN can take some time.